agrc/gis.utah.gov/_posts/2022-04-14-nearest-fire-stations-map.md

 ### Maps and Visualization
 {: .text-left}

-Maps are a great starting point for conversations such as, _What areas are being serviced?_ ,and, _Where are the best locations for new or enhanced services?_ The fire stations map is a good example of this.
+Maps are a great starting point for conversations such as, _What areas are being serviced?_ and, _Where are the best locations for new or enhanced services?_ The fire stations map is a good example of this.

 Using maps to visualize data is powerful.
 If a picture can paint a thousand words, then a map can initiate a thousand conversations.